Chenghuexin/Obsidian_backup/Paper/4-Index notes/大咪論文-Tab-Cox An Interpretable Deep Survival Analysis Model for Patients With Nasopharyngeal Carcinoma Based on TabNet.md

 input data enters the multi-step decision of the model after proceeding through the **BN layer**

 ### Key
-relies on sequential multi-step processing with N-steps decision
++ relies on sequential multi-step processing with N-steps decision
++ the input of each decision step is affected by information from the previous step to determine which features to utilize
 ### Feature Extraction